MattTuccillo/MacroSets/README.md

 ## Features

 - Save and load macro sets.
-- Automatically place macros in their saved action bar slots when loading a set
+- Ability to have macros automatically placed in their saved action bar slots when loading a set.
 - Separate handling for general and character-specific macros.
 - Easy-to-use slash commands for managing macro sets.
 - Control over how macro icons are stored and set.